streamlink/streamlink/docs/cli.rst

 .. warning::

-    The API this plugin uses isn't supposed to be available to use it on computers.
-The plugin tries to blend in as a valid device using custom headers and following the API usual flow (e.g. reusing credentials), but this does not assure that your account will be safe from being spotted for unusual behavior.
+    The API this plugin uses isn't supposed to be available on desktop computers.
+The plugin tries to blend in as a valid device using custom headers and following the API's usual flow (e.g. reusing credentials), but this does not assure that your account will be safe from being spotted for unusual behavior.

 HTTP proxy with Crunchyroll
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can use the :option:`--http-proxy` **and** :option:`--https-proxy` options (you need both since the plugin uses both protocols) to access the Crunchyroll servers through a proxy to be able to stream region locked content.
+To be able to stream region locked content, you can use Streamlink's proxy options, which are described in the :ref:`Proxy Support <cli:Proxy Support>` section.

-When doing this, it's very probable that you will get denied to access the stream; this occurs because the session and credentials used by the plugin where obtained when logged from your own region, and the server still assumes you're in that region.
+When doing this, it's possible that access to the stream will still be denied;
+this can happen because the session and credentials used by the plugin were obtained while being logged from your own region, and the server still assumes you're in that region.

-For this, the plugin provides the :option:`--crunchyroll-purge-credentials` option, which removes your saved session and credentials and tries to log in again using your username and password.
+For cases like this, the plugin provides the :option:`--crunchyroll-purge-credentials` option, which removes your saved session and credentials and tries to log in again using your username and password.

 Authenticating with FunimationNow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Like Crunchyroll, the FunimationNow plugin requires authenticating with a premium account to access some
 content: :option:`--funimation-email`, :option:`--funimation-password`.
-In addition, this plugin requires a ``incap_ses`` cookie to be sent with each HTTP request (see issue #2088); this unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.
+In addition, this plugin requires the ``incap_ses`` cookie to be sent with each HTTP request (see issue #2088).
+This unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.

-For example:

 .. sourcecode:: console